 The Operational Services Division’s (OSD) Conducting Best Value Procurement Handbook provides guidance to Executive Departments on conducting competitive procurements, purchasing, and contract management requirements for goods and services, including use of the COMMBUYS.

 Contract User Guides make it easier for all buyers to understand the key aspects of each Statewide Contract, enabling them to make informed purchasing decisions and place orders in COMMBUYS.

-OSD helps companies do business with the Commonwealth of Massachusetts by providing guidance on becoming a seller, exploring opportunities for women- or minority-owned businesses, and more.
+OSD helps companies do business with the Commonwealth of Massachusetts by providing guidance on becoming a seller and more.

 Departments must periodically assess their inventories of equipment, supplies, and materials with the exclusion of land and buildings.
 Surplus property includes office equipment and furniture, clothing, vehicles, and building materials.

-The UFR is the financial statements and schedules required to be filed by human and social service organizations that deliver services to the Commonwealth's vulnerable consumers via contracts with the state.
+The UFR includes the financial statements and schedules required to be filed by human and social service organizations that deliver services to the Commonwealth's vulnerable consumers via contracts with the state.

 Statewide Contracts established by the Operational Services Division offer state-negotiated pricing and other tangible benefits, such as prompt pay discounts, bulk purchase pricing, and extended warranties, among others.

 Learn how to request public records from the Operational Services Division

 COMMBUYS, the State’s online procurement platform, links public purchasers in search of products and services with vendors who are able to provide them.